nabeelmsft/IoT/nvidia-jetson-nano/samples/azure-post/README.md

     --classNameForTargetObject = class name for the object that you want to detect in your custom model --model = path to your custom model.
-    --labels = path for the labels file on your custom model
+    --labels = path for the labels file on your custom model --detectionThreshold = percentage value of threshold for object detection.

 # Conclusion